ga4gh-discovery/ga4gh-case-discovery/search_structure/README.md

 The `meta` object includes a `components` object, where the keys are component names and the values are the component data.

-These are Request Meta components, and allow the client to express things to the server about the request.
+These are Search Meta components, and allow the `client` to express things to the `server` about the `search` request.
 In this example, the client has identified this query by an ID which the server may reference.

-The `request` object in the `meta` object provides version information about the components used in the request.
+The `request` object in the `meta` object provides version information about the components used in the `search` request.
-Each key is one of the component types found in a request (`search` or `requestMeta`).
+Each key is one of the component types found in the `search` request (in the `search` and `requestMeta` objects).
-The values of these keys are objecets where the keys are component names and the values are the component data.
+The values of these keys are objects where the keys are component names and the values are the component data.

 ### Requires object

-The `requires` object allows the client to specify what components it requires in response for the response to be useful.
+The `requires` object allows the client to specify what components it requires in the `results` response for it to be useful.
-As the expectation is that this API will be used in a federated method, making the same request to multiple servers without discression, it follows that not all servers will contain or be able to share the data the client needs to process the results, or what the clients users will expect.
+The expectation is that this API will be used in a federated method, making the same `search` request to multiple servers, it follows that not all servers will contain or be able to share the data the client needs to process the results, or what the clients users will expect.

 In this example, the client is requesting that the `exists` and `count` components exist.
-This is quite minimal, as these are both Collection components, and it's possible that no record data might actually be included in the servers response.
+This is quite minimal, as these are both Collection components, and it's possible that no record data might actually be included in the `results` response.

 A client must also specify a version for the required components, in the format of an [X-Range](https://docs.npmjs.com/misc/semver#x-ranges-12x-1x-12-) string.
 If no specific version is required, simply "x" or "\*" represents "any version".